iqzer0/laravel-rethinkdb/README.md

 ## Update a Model Class

 Be aware that any model that Laravel generates during its initial installation will need to be updated manually in order for them to work properly.
-For example, the User model extends `Illuminate\Foundation\Auth\User`, which further extends `Illuminate\Database\Eloquent\Model` instead of `\duxet\Rethinkdb\Eloquent\Model;`.
-The import `Illuminate\Foundation\Auth\User` needs to be removed from the User model and replaced with `\duxet\Rethinkdb\Eloquent\Model;`, and any interfaces and associated traits implemented in `Illuminate\Foundation\Auth\User` that are required will need to be ported to the User model.
+For example, the User model extends `Illuminate\Foundation\Auth\User`, which further extends `Illuminate\Database\Eloquent\Model` instead of `\dkuzmenchuk\Rethinkdb\Eloquent\Model;`.
+The import `Illuminate\Foundation\Auth\User` needs to be removed from the User model and replaced with `\dkuzmenchuk\Rethinkdb\Eloquent\Model;`, and any interfaces and associated traits implemented in `Illuminate\Foundation\Auth\User` that are required will need to be ported to the User model.

 ## Example of Laravel User Model Class